penao7/BookApp/bookclient/README.md

 ### Add a book

-- adding a book feature for logged in users
+- adding a book feature shown for logged in users

 ### Recommendations